RushikeshPatil08/Intellect_API_Assignment/README.md

 Language= Java

 //Group Run of all 3 APIs
-To run the 3 API's togetherly run the testng.xml file.
+-To run the 3 API's togetherly run the testng.xml file.

 //Run the API seperately.
-TO run the API seperately run the seperate test file of the API.
+-TO run the API seperately run the seperate test file of the API.

 Note:
-We are validating the below parameter
+-We are validating the below parameter
 1. Status code.
 2. Response body should not run.
 3. Json Schema Validaton.